AdhamBasheir/ITI-Database-Bash/README.md

 ### Data Type Enhancements
 - Remove current restrictions on the `string` type to allow any characters.

-### Backup Enhancements
-- Allow the root user to add a custom name to the backup filename.

 ## Security Notes
 - All sensitive information is handled securely.